 Design-build construction has turned into something of a buzzword in recent years.
-That is likely due in part to the clear benefits of this architectural and construction method.
-As more people search for things like “design build construction near me” online, more companies are forming or adding services to capitalize on this demand.
+That’s likely due in part to the clear benefits of this construction project management method.

 What Is Design-Build Construction?

-Design-build construction is all about unifying the many processes involved in bringing home from design to completion.
-Under the build-design construction model, a single company designs, plans, and builds the structure.
+Design-build construction is all about unifying the many processes and project team members involved in bringing a home from design to completion.

-Once a relatively unknown construction method, design-build construction has risen sharply in popularity in recent years — today, roughly 47 percent of construction dollars spent in the United States are spent on design-build projects.
+Once a relatively unknown construction method, design-build construction has risen sharply in popularity in recent years.
+In fact, roughly 47 percent of construction dollars spent in the United States are spent on design-build projects.

 What Is Design-Bid-Build Construction?